 It’s your job then to make sure you limit these factors.

-However, the kind of flavors used also play a role and some decay faster than others.
-The best way to know if your eliquid hasn’t gone stale is to smell it first.
+The kind of flavours used in the juices manufacture plays a role, and some decay faster than others.
+The best way to know if your e-liquid hasn’t gone stale is to smell it first.

-Vape experts recommend that storing your eliquid at room temperature (65 to 72 degrees F) is optimal
+Most juice manufacturers recommend that storing your e-liquid at room temperature (65 to 72 degrees F) is optimal.

-Be aware though, that while your eliquid won’t ice up completely (unless you use 80% VG and up) it might thicken up.
-If you are going to use a bottle of eliquid straight from the fridge, be sure to let it thaw a little at room temperature before use.
+If you use a bottle of e-liquid straight from the fridge, let it thaw a little at room temperature before use.

 Short Term Storage

-If you don’t care for using your fridge or freezer to store you ejuice, you can also use any dark, cool, place to store it in.
+If you don’t care for using your fridge or freezer to store your e-juice, you can also use any dark, cool place to store it.
 These can be inside a cupboard or closet.
-Just make sure it is high enough to be out of reach of children or pets.
+Ensure it is high enough to be out of reach of children or pets.